stevenpham-dev/MyPersonalProjects/README.md

 From small bug patches in mid‑2020 (e.g., “Update Villager.as”) to complex feature additions by late 2021 (multi‑file system overhauls), this body of work illustrates a clear learning curve—from early experimentation to robust, systems‑level design, optimization, and maintainability in AngelScript.
 Each contribution enhanced gameplay depth, performance, and stability, reflecting the developer’s evolution into a confident software engineer.

 ---

-*For usage details, installation instructions, and how to extend these systems (e.g., adding SmartStorage tags to any container), see the next sections below.*
-::contentReference[oaicite:0]{index=0}